 - MySQL Database

-Deploying Dronemap Planner is easy and fast.
+Deploying Dronemap Planner cloud system is easy and fast.
 However, you need to carefully setup your parameters to make sure that it works correctly.

 You can execute Dronemap Planner into your local machine or on a cloud server on the Internet.
 Nonetheless, if you want to access drones over the Internet, then, Dronemap Planner must be deployed into a server that has a public IP address to be accessible by robots and drones.
 If you want to work with Dronemap Planner on a Local Aera Network (LAN), then you can run it on a localhost.
 The process is exactly the same, what differs if the IP address of the server used for configuration.